PoorDoomer/Al-Khawarizmi/README.md

 4. Open a pull request against the main branch

 ## License
-This project is licensed under the MIT License.
+This project is licensed under a license hhh

 ## Acknowledgments
 - **chardet**: Universal encoding detector used for handling file encodings